Contents

 Personalized digital experiences

-If you use live chat, remember to use your visitors’ names, and use eDesk’s customer view for a history of all of their entire orders and customer service interactions.
+If you use live chat, remember to use your visitors’ names, and take advantage of tools like eCommerce customer support software that provide a full history of a customer’s orders and interactions.
+For instance, eDesk’s customer view gives you a history of all of their entire orders and customer service interactions.
 That way, you can take a tailored approach to the interaction, taking the context into account.

 Self service tools and live chat